Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 Impact on Add-In UX Design

 The introduction of Copilot as an interaction surface has significant implications for how you design your add-in’s user experience.
+By integrating Copilot, users’ problem solving capabilities are enhanced, as they can now approach business challenges using both visual and conversational methods.
 The same capabilities now need to work through two fundamentally different interaction models: a visual task pane with buttons and forms, and a conversational chat interface.

 Task Pane Design in the Copilot Era